 ‘Connecting’ and using your deep core muscles with breathing exercises will help your recovery, along with daily walking to encourage circulation and healing.

-Diet & nutrition after C Section
+Diet and nutrition after C Section

 The food you eat is massively important for your body’s ability to heal after c-section.
 Try to eat a diet rich in clean protein, with plenty of green and deep coloured vegetables, berries, essential fats and fibrous vegetables and fruits for good gut health.
 Include anti-inflammatory foods such as garlic, green tea, turmeric and ginger.